 Logout Security

-What is the logout URL in WordPress?
+What is the WordPress logout path URL

 Activate Safe Mode or Ghost Mode

-2. Go to WP Ghost > Change Paths > Level of Security.
+1. Go to WP Ghost > Change Paths > Level of Security.

-Change Logout Path
+Change the Logout Path

 1. Go to WP Ghost > Change Paths > Login Security.

-4. Click the Save button to apply the changes.
+4. Click Save to apply.

-Run a Security Check
+Verify with a Security Check

 1. Go to WP Ghost > Security Check.